CiscoSE/TDM-to-IP-On-Ramp/README.md

 3. For multiple data in one cell (example, column: interfaces, ips, clock source interfaces),  use new line to separate each entry.

 4. On the column for rsvp, each cell format should be in text format, otherwise the percentage entry is converted to decimal entry (like: 100% becomes 1 when parsed by python).
-User can use either or % value(i.e. 100%) or, kbps value (i.e. 1000000) for IOS-XE (i.e. NCS 4200s) / gbps, mbps or kbps value (i.e. 10 gbps/10000 mpbs/10000000 kbps) for IOS-XR (i.e. ASR 9K) device.
+User can use either or % value(i.e. 100%) or, kbps value (i.e. 1000000).

-5. The number of nodes for each IOS type should be given at the cell shown in red circle.
+5. The number of NCS4200 nodes should be given at the cell shown in red circle.
 Users need to have add/remove the number of rows with data matching that number.

 *The ip addresses and other information in the table below are just examples.
 Users need to use their own network information.
 ![Alt text](images/exampleData.png?raw=true "ExampleExcelData")